Pierre Poilievre, Danielle Smith, and John Rustad have discovered success in a “blue ocean”

 After so many years of failed ambitions, have these leaders and staffers learned their lesson?
 More often than not, instead they chose to blame their lack of political success on the “extreme” elements in their party who dared to speak up for principles that they believed in and were “caught” by the media.

-What a contrast this is to leaders from the other side of the political spectrum, who continue to champion their “progressive” values, even back when these values were considered extreme.
+What a contrast this is to leaders from the other side of the political spectrum, who have continued to champion their “progressive” values, even back when these values were considered extreme.

 Pierre Poilievre finds a blue ocean